CallFire/callfire-ivr-samples/Utilities/README.md

 TransferByDay

 This inbound IVR was requested by a client who needed the calls transferred based on the day of the week.
-If no one answers the call, and during the weekends, the call is directed to a voice mail module.
+If no one answers the call, and during the weekends, the call is directed to a voicemail module.